 Developing a rapport of consistent, candid feedback can strengthen the relationship between a manager and their employees.
 Beyond just feedback, personalized recognition from a manager to an employee is incredibly meaningful and will motivate individuals to work harder.
 Balancing both constructive and positive feedback creates a culture of trust, where the employee doesn’t have to worry about their performance all the time because they know that good work will be rewarded and sub-par work will be brought to their attention quickly.

 Individual recognition highlights the exact action, achievement, or behavior that your employee embodied, setting them up for future success as they understand what’s expected of them.
 For instance, let’s say one of your front-end engineers turns around a redesign on a high-pressure timeline without introducing any new bugs.
 When providing a personalized and meaningful employee reward afterward, be sure to explain why the employee is receiving it (“I was really impressed by your composure and ability to deliver a high quality product over a short period of time” ).

 This way, it’ll be clear exactly the standard of work that’s expected of the employee.
 Just make sure any employee reward is shared in a timely manner — showing your appreciation three months after a project ends is not impactful!

-A welcomed side effect of creating a strong, customized recognition program is that employees are likely to share their positive experience with people in their network, whether it’s via word-of-mouth or on platforms like Glassdoor or their go-to social media site.
+A welcomed side effect of creating a strong, customized employee rewards and recognition program is that employees are likely to share their positive experience with people in their network, whether it’s via word-of-mouth or on platforms like Glassdoor or their go-to social media site.
 Which, in turn, attracts qualified talent to your company!
 These days, benefits and perks are so competitive that having a unique offering can really help your organization stand out.
 Read more on the difference between recognition and perks on our blog.

 At the end of the day, it’s all about balance.
 As the person overseeing your company’s culture, it’s important to pinpoint right moments for team recognition vs. individual recognition.
 Here are a few tips for creating a holistic program: